hmartiro/confluence_to_notion/README.md

 5) Deleting JIRA ticket type images that show up huge
 6) Adding a callout that shows when the confluence page was made
 7) Delete emoticon images that become broken
-8) Optionally fix links to imported
+8) Optionally fix links to imported pages

 Does not handle:
 1) Links to confluence pages not in the import (need a full map from confluence page URL to Notion page URL)